wkzng/serverless-yolo/README.md

 # Serverless YOLO: A Framework for Production-Ready, PyTorch-Free Inference

-This repository provides a complete, end-to-end framework for converting any **Ultralytics YOLOv8 model** (Detection, Classification, Pose Estimation) into the lightweight **OpenVINO** format and deploying it as a scalable, low-cost serverless function on **AWS Lambda**.
+This repository provides a complete, end-to-end framework for converting any **Ultralytics YOLO model** (Detection, Classification, Pose Estimation) into the lightweight **OpenVINO** format and deploying it as a scalable, low-cost serverless function on **AWS Lambda**.

 ---